realme GT 5G to shake up premium segment in India: Madhav Sheth

-New Delhi, Aug 3 (IANS) As the Rs 30,000-Rs 45,000 price segment in India witnesses a fierce competition, smartphone brand realme on Tuesday said that it is set to disrupt the premium segment with GT 5G series in this quarter.
+New Delhi: As the Rs 30,000-Rs 45,000 price segment in India witnesses a fierce competition, smartphone brand realme on Tuesday said that it is set to disrupt the premium segment with GT 5G series in this quarter.

 The company launched realme GT 5G in select markets in June, that features a 6.43-inch 120Hz Samsung Super AMOLED display and flagship Qualcomm Snapdragon 888 chipset.